We’ll help you do your own bankruptcy, promises the ad.

 But this pitch has it all backward.

-Why would you want to omit your bankruptcy discharge from your credit and leave all the debt that necessitated the BR filing showing as if enforceable?
+Why would you want to omit your bankruptcy discharge from your credit and leave all the debt that necessitated the BR filing showing as if was still enforceable?

 Yes, bankruptcy is a black mark on your credit record.
 But so is old, delinquent debt that you can’t pay.
 Seeing old debt on your report makes it look like you could still be sued on that debt.